thenexthub/Codira/docs/StringDesign.rst

      this option is essentially only useful as a performance optimization when the string content is known to meet certain restrictions (i.e. is known to be pure ASCII).
-When such optimization is absolutely necessary, Swift standard library algorithms can be used directly on the ``String``\ 's UTF8 code units.
-However, Swift will also perform these optimizations automatically (at the cost of a single test/branch) in many cases, because each ``String`` stores a bit indicating whether its content is known to be ASCII.
+When such optimization is absolutely necessary, Codira standard library algorithms can be used directly on the ``String``\ 's UTF8 code units.
+However, Codira will also perform these optimizations automatically (at the cost of a single test/branch) in many cases, because each ``String`` stores a bit indicating whether its content is known to be ASCII.

   :``NSBackwardsSearch``: It's unclear from the docs how this option
-     interacts with other ``NSString`` options, if at all, but basic cases can be handled in Swift by ``s1.endsWith(s2)``.
+     interacts with other ``NSString`` options, if at all, but basic cases can be handled in Codira by ``s1.endsWith(s2)``.

   :``NSAnchoredSearch``: Not applicable to whole-string comparisons :``NSNumericSearch``: While it's legitimate to defer this
                         functionality to Cocoa, it's (probably--see
                         <rdar://problem/14724804>) locale-independent and
-                        easy enough to implement in Swift.
+                        easy enough to implement in Codira.
 TBD_ :``NSDiacriticInsensitiveSearch``: Ditto; TBD_ :``NSWidthInsensitiveSearch``: Ditto; TBD_ :``NSForcedOrderingSearch``: Ditto; TBD_.
 Also see